What is Hip Replacement?

 Does a Hip Replacement work?

 This surgery is considered the gold standard for relief from hip pain.
-Still, this surgery should not be undertaken lightly as it takes about a year to see the fully recover to the point you can be more active than before surgery.
+Still, this surgery should not be undertaken lightly, as it takes about a year to fully recover to the point you can be more active than before surgery.
 The good news is that OrthoNebraska has been recognized as a destination for hip replacement based on our shorter length of stays, low infection rates, our nurse-to-patient ratio and other factors.
 At OrthoNebraska, we excel at getting people moving again after total hip replacement surgery.
 It’s what we do.